TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - AutoIQ : Car Price Prediction
   - Developed a car price prediction system using FastAPI and Docker, trained on 2,800+ scraped car records from Cars24.
-  - Deployed an interactive HTML/CSS/JS application on GitHub Pages that connects to the API, allowing users to get real-time price predictions.
+  - Deployed an interactive HTML/CSS/JS application on GitHub Pages that queries the API, allowing users to get real-time price predictions.
 - Pickify : Movie Recommender System
   - Built a content-based movie recommender system using metadata from 5,000+ movies.
   - Integrated the TMDB API to fetch and display movie posters dynamically, delivering a personalized user experience.